A behavior-centered solution to tackling food waste in China’s restaurants

 …that is, a third of the resources used to produce food go to waste.

 Food waste in China—the world’s most populous country—mirrors the global situation.
-Each year, more than 38 million tons of food is lost or wasted in the country.
-Most of this food is wasted by consumers, with restaurants generating more waste than that coming from homes and canteens, or stores, combined.
+China wastes more than 38 million tons of food annually.
+Most of this food is wasted by consumers, with restaurants generating more waste than that coming from homes and stores, combined.

 But with any challenge comes opportunity.
-Curbing food waste in China can help China’s food service providers reduce their business costs, meet growing consumer and political demand for more sustainable operations throughout the country, and protect the environment at the same time—and food service providers are starting to understand these benefits and take action.
+Curbing food waste in China can help China’s food service providers reduce their business costs, meet growing consumer and political demand for more sustainable operations throughout the country, and protect the environment at the same time.

-China’s micro-, small and medium-sized enterprises (MSMEs), which make up 97% of China’s enterprises, have the opportunity to make a big impact on tackling food waste in the country.
+China’s micro-, small and medium-sized enterprises (MSMEs) can significantly help reduce food waste in the country.
 But these MSMEs typically don’t have the resources or capacity to tackle food waste without support.

 Our Goals